• Skip to primary navigation

 foodyschmoody

-Two of my favorites (tacos & pasta) come together to create this super tasty, family friendly dinner that requires only 6 ingredients and about 10 minutes of cooking time!
+Tacos and pasta, my two favorites, come together to create this super tasty, family friendly dinner that requires only 6 ingredients and about 10 minutes of cooking time in the Instant Pot.

 Print Recipe